JNCC publishes a quarterly newsletter to provide stakeholders

 Conservation Managers between 1st - 5th October 2012.

-(Department of Environment, Food and Agriculture, Isle of Man) attended
+Liz Charter (Department of Environment, Food and Agriculture, Isle

-launched on April 16th, in the presence of His Excellency, Governor
+officially launched on April 16th, in the presence of His

-Capes, and UK Environment Minister Richard Benyon.
-The Directorate,
+Excellency, Governor Capes, and UK Environment Minister Richard

-headed by Tara Pelembe, is tasked with co-ordinating environmental
+Benyon.
+The Directorate, headed by Tara Pelembe, is tasked with

-Research Programme Facebook Page!
-Facebook has become a very
+Training and Research Programme Facebook Page!
+Facebook has become

-popular and modern way of exchanging scientific information and
+a very popular and modern way of exchanging scientific information

-promoting opportunities to targeted audiences.
-The creation of the
+and promoting opportunities to targeted audiences.
+The creation of

-Page will hopefully serve the same purpose of the recently created
+the Page will hopefully serve the same purpose of the recently

-forum, but appeal to more people and be more user-friendly.
+created forum, but appeal to more people and be more

 - The report from the latest OT and CD Steering Group